Radiation

 Introduction

-Johnson Space Center (JSC), a world leader in human spaceflight, possesses unique knowledge, skills, and capabilities that can be applied to solving human health and performance challenges in space and here on earth.
+Johnson Space Center (JSC), a world leader in human spaceflight, possesses unique knowledge, skills, and capabilities in radiation that can be applied to solving human health and performance challenges in space and here on earth.
 JSC’s physics, simulation and radiobiology tools allow experts to perform vehicle design and complex shielding assessments in different environments, develop shelter/shielding methods and optimization as well as predict and assess the biological effects of space radiation exposures.
 Our Radiation Biology Laboratory plays a pivotal role in understanding and addressing the impact of space radiation on astronauts during extended space missions.
 With expertise in console monitoring, radiation testing logistics, and radiation monitoring and measurements, JSC ensures the safety of human spaceflight operations.
 This includes round-the-clock solar radiation environment monitoring, active and passive radiation detectors, and the utilization of the International Space Station (ISS) for the development and certification of future exploration-class instrumentation, marking a significant step towards high-fidelity measurements in space exploration.
 We invite our partners to leverage our expertise in radiation, which is crucial for ensuring the safety and health of astronauts during space missions, offering comprehensive solutions to mitigate the risks associated with extended exposure beyond Earth’s protective atmosphere.

 Capabilities